Denzel Washington: Style and influence

 Washington has stated that he considers himself a stage actor and not a Hollywood star.
-He has also cited James Earl Jones as an influence saying, "he is who I wanted to be" adding "He’s my hero.
-My college theater career started because of [Jones]".
+He has also cited James Earl Jones as an influence saying, "He is who I wanted to be."
+He has also stated that Jones is his "hero" and that his college theater career started because of Jones.
 Washington also cited Sidney Poitier as an acting inspiration saying, "He was a mentor, needless to say, an example, a friend".

 Washington has influenced and mentored numerous actors such as Chadwick Boseman, Mahershala Ali, Michael B. Jordan, Jamie Foxx, Will Smith, Jake Gyllenhaal, Austin Butler, and Glen Powell.

 Acting credits and accolades

-Washington has received numerous accolades including two Academy Awards, a Tony Award, three Golden Globe Awards, a Screen Actors Guild Award and two Silver Bears.
+Washington has received numerous accolades including two Academy Awards, a Tony Award, three Golden Globe Awards, an Actor Award and two Silver Bears.
 He has also received nominations for a Grammy Award and two Primetime Emmy Awards.
 Washington has also received numerous honorary awards such as the Stanley Kubrick Britannia Award in 2007, the Golden Globe Cecil B. DeMille Award in 2016 and the AFI Life Achievement Award in 2019.
 He was honored with the Presidential Medal of Freedom in 2025.
 He is also a 13-time NAACP Image Award winner with four consecutive wins in the Outstanding Actor in a Motion Picture award category from 1993 to 1997 and again from 2000 to 2003.

 Over his career he has been recognized by the Academy of Motion Picture Arts and Sciences for the following performances: